This section provides an overview of Teleport Database Access inner workings.

 Authentication happens in 3 places:

-- Database client connecting to Proxy
+• Database client connecting to the Proxy Service

-- Proxy connecting to Database Service
+• Proxy Service connecting to Database Service

-- Database Service connecting database.
+• Database Service connecting database.

 Let's take a detailed look at each authentication point.

-Database client to Proxy
+Database client to the Proxy Service

 Many database clients/servers refer to these certificates as SSL which is legacy terminology.
 In Teleport documentation we most often refer to them as TLS or x509 certificates.

-detailed information about the connection such as the host, port, and location
+For configuring graphical clients, use the tsh proxy db command, which prints detailed information about the connection such as the host, port, and location of the secrets.
+See GUI Clients for details.

-Proxy to Database service
+Proxy Service to the Database Service

-The Proxy generates a short-lived X.509 certificate signed by the cluster's host authority, with the client's identity and database routing information encoded in it, and uses it to authenticate with the Database Service.
+The Proxy Service generates a short-lived X.509 certificate signed by the cluster's host authority, with the client's identity and database routing information encoded in it, and uses it to authenticate with the Database Service.

-Database service to database
+Database Service to database

 Database authentication is handled differently for self-hosted databases and databases hosted by AWS.